 Her OB/GYN, Dr. Katherine Matta, delivered Gavin at 8:57 a.m. on Monday morning just in time for her to finish up and then walked over the hospital to have her regular office hours with her other patients.

-“My labor went better than I anticipated,” explained Lauren.
+“My labor went better than I anticipated,” explains Lauren.
 “Just as there were no complications during the pregnancy the same was true for the labor and delivery.
 As I did anticipate, the delivery was a challenge, but having Dr. Matta there made it a good experience.
 She also said Gavin had impeccable timing.”

 But, for Lauren and Matthew, the road leading up to her conceiving wasn’t as easy.
 Lauren had trouble getting pregnant and Dr. Matta quickly recommended another specialist so they could get things moving.